 Erica Donnison BSc, MSc, MSTAT

-Erica graduated from the Cumbria Alexander Training School in 2004 and has been teaching individuals and groups in Kendal and elsewhere since then.
+Erica graduated from the Cumbria Alexander Training School in 2004 and has since been teaching individuals and groups in Kendal and elsewhere.
 Her previous career as an Ecologist inspires her teaching with a love of natural movement and a fascination with how everything is inter-connected.
-Erica is also a qualified Myers Briggs Type Indicator (MBTI®️) Feedback Coach and integrates this into her work.
-At EATS she will be running workshops on the insights that the MBTI can bring to how we learn and communicate with one another.
+Erica is also a qualified Myers Briggs Type Indicator (MBTI®️) Feedback Coach and integrates this into her work, with insights into how we learn and communicate.

 Chrissy Pritchard BA (Hons), MSTAT